 TYX: How’s the pottery scene in Jakarta?

-AL: It’s very interesting because there are many more independent ceramic studios now compared to two or three years ago.
+AL: It’s very interesting because there are many more independent ceramic studios now, compared with two or three years ago.
 But we could have more.
-For example, in Canada, there’s plenty of independent ceramic makers that form a strong community.
-Here, they’re still emerging, the community isn’t as strong, and there’s less than six of them in the city that do it full-time.
-The others have it as a hobby and part-time, which is really fine.
-But to make it full-time is very challenging, and not all of us have the privilege to do that.
+For example, in Canada, there are plenty of independent ceramic makers to form a strong community.
+Here, they’re still emerging; the community isn’t as strong, and there’s fewer than six of them in the city who do it full time.
+The others have it as a hobby or do it part-time, which is really fine.
+But to do it full time is very challenging, and not all of us have the privilege to do that.

 We don’t have a strong cultural background and I think we use a lot more plastic than ceramics in this region.

 AL: I think it’s not our culture to use pottery.
-For example, if you take a look in Japan they buy ceramics like they buy clothes.
+For example, if you look at Japan they buy ceramics like they buy clothes.
 But here… I agree with what you said.
 We still use a lot of plastic, a lot of mass-produced ceramics.

 AL: Is it different in your case because you produce more art pieces than functional ones, right?

 TYX: I split myself into two parts.
-One part of me, I practice my art – it could be ceramics, it could be some other things.
-And the other half of me because I have to make a living and I have this set of skills that I use to supply my clients’ needs.
+One part of me, I practice my art — it could be ceramics, it could be some other things.
+And the other half of me, because I have to make a living and I have this set of skills that I use to supply my clients’ needs.
 Right now, I live in Taiwan and Taiwan has a tea culture.
-They look for teacups, tea bowls and I can survive by making these, sort of.
-But when I go back to Singapore there’s no such market, it’s really difficult because I do wood fire pottery and Singapore doesn’t have those facilities.
+They look for teacups, tea bowls, and I can survive by making these, sort of.
+But when I go back to Singapore, there’s no such market.
+It’s really difficult because I do wood fire pottery and Singapore doesn’t have the facilities.
 But the interesting thing is, tea culture is slowly picking up in Singapore.
-So, the demand is slowly growing from there, but other than that I think Singaporeans don’t really see a lot of good in that and prefer more affordable ceramics.
+The demand is slowly growing from there.
+But other than that, I think Singaporeans don’t really see a lot of good in wood fire pottery and prefer more affordable ceramics.

-AL: So, would you say one of your first projects was a project for a teahouse?
+AL: So, would you say one of your first projects was one for a teahouse?

-TYX: Ah, what was the first professional project that I got and I really enjoyed doing.
-I got a lot of projects to make cups and tea bowls but I’m not really happy about them.
-I think… Two months ago, I was invited to Finland to conduct a wood firing programme.
+TYX: Ah, what was the first professional project that I got and really enjoyed doing… I got a lot of projects to make cups and tea bowls, but I was not really happy about them.
+Two months ago, I was invited to Finland to conduct a wood firing programme.

-To me, it was one of the things that I’m satisfied with – the people acknowledged my skills in wood firing.
+To me, it is one of the things that I’m satisfied with — when people acknowledge my skills in wood firing.

-Because I feel that most of my clients don’t really know the quality that they are looking for.
-They just want a certain colour – very simple, good for the money…
+I feel that most of my clients don’t really know the quality that they are looking for.
+They just want a certain colour – very simple, good for the money.

-AL: I think to be able to appreciate wood firing, you have to see beyond, beyond the colours, because it’s the process of wood firing that’s very specifically wood fire that makes the piece valuable.
+AL: I think to be able to appreciate wood firing, you have to see beyond, beyond the colours, because it’s the process of wood firing, specifically wood fire, that makes the piece valuable.

 AL: I feel the same way too.
-People in Jakarta, maybe they are not aware that in gas firing, there’s oxidation, there’s reduction – that’s why these pieces cannot be consistent.
+People in Jakarta, maybe they are not aware that in gas firing, there’s oxidation and reduction.
+That’s why these pieces cannot be consistent.
 And when we do commercial work, sometimes they just want consistency.
 Like restaurants, they want everything to be the same colour, which is kind of pretty impossible to do because it depends on the placement of the pieces.
-They vary from top shelf to bottom shelf – this is variation.
+They vary from top shelf to bottom shelf — this is variation.

 It’s challenging to do commercial work when our approach is very artistic.

-TYX: So how do you manage having a kid and a studio, and all these?
+TYX: How do you manage having a kid, a studio and all these?

-AL: Very small ones, because the big manufacturer factories here don’t open their doors.
+AL: Very small ones, because the big manufacturer factories don’t open their doors.

 TYX: In Singapore, I don’t think we have production houses.
 Actually, in Singapore, it’s more based on teaching ceramics as a hobby.